-Social Security Disability beneficiaries (or people who want to collect benefits) often endure epic crises of confidence and self-esteem.
+Social Security Disability (SSD) beneficiaries often endure epic crises of confidence and self-esteem following a rejection notice.

-Even if you were a happy, content person before you accident/illness; today, you may find yourself bereft of emotional and physical support and spending an inordinate amount time dwelling on mortality, your pain, and the “lack of” fairness and abundance in your life.
+Even if you were a happy, content person before an accident or illness, you may find yourself bereft of emotional and physical support and spending an inordinate amount time dwelling on mortality, pain, and a lack of abundance in your life.

 When you’re down, the fortitude required to pursue a social security disability claim might be out of reach.
 Here are some ways to overcome the anxiety and self-doubt of rejection:

 - Write it out: one of the easiest ways to access your self-esteem is to document your feelings.
 Start a journal: highlight personal strengths and analyze areas you’d like to improve.
 Set goals and use the journal to track progress.
 Review goals daily to keep them at the forefront of your thoughts.

 - Build a healthy food routine: eating well after an accident or injury can sometimes feel laborious and unappealing.
 Take time to organize a meal plan and prepare food thoughtfully, even if you’re dining alone.
 Turn off the TV, set the table, and eat every meal with gratitude.